Angelinaaaaaaaaaaaa/Side-Analysis-2023-of-League-Of-Legends/README.md

 | WLDs       |        242 |        26 |

-We aim to address the missingness in the columns `'golddiffat15'` and `'golddiffat10'`.
 To gain insights into the missingness patterns, we examine a pivot table of `'datamissingness'` grouped by league.
 The resulting table shows that missing values are present only in the leagues `LPL`, `LDL`, and `WLDs`.
 This observation suggests that the missingness may follow a pattern known as Not Missing at Random (NMAR).